mantl/mantl/mi-deploy/README.md

 #### Installation

+You can download premade binaries of mi-deploy from our [Bintray][bintray], under the "Versions" tab.

 This tool can be built with the `go` tool, with a simple
 ```bash
 go get . && go build .